 Chilblains usually occur several hours after exposure to the cold in temperate humid climates.
 The cold causes constriction of the small blood vessels in the skin and if rewarming of the skin happens too rapidly, there is leakage of blood into the tissues as the blood vessels do not respond quickly enough.
 Chilblains are not very common in countries where the cold is more extreme as the air is drier.
 The living conditions and clothing used in these climates are protective.
 Chilblains are more likely to develop in those with poor circulation, but may occur with those with good circulation.

-Pernio appear as small itchy, red areas on the skin.
-Chilblains become increasingly painful as they get congested and take on a dark blue appearance.
+They appear as small itchy, red areas on the skin and become increasingly painful as they get congested and take on a dark blue appearance.
 They may also become swollen.
-As they dry out, chilblains leave cracks in the skin so the risk of getting an infection increases.
+As they dry out, chilblains leave cracks in the skin which increases the risk of infection.
 Chilblains are common on the toes, but can also affect the fingers and the face (especially the nose and ears).
 Chilblains are also common on areas of the feet exposed to pressure, such as bunions or where the toes are under pressure from tight shoes or where there are corns and callus.

 Symptoms & Causes